 Volunteers are highly valued within Nottinghamshire Healthcare, making a significant difference to the lives of patients, carers and services.
 They perform a wide range of non-clinical roles, that complement and enhance the work of paid staff and improve the patient’s experience.

-Over the past few months, the Involvement, Experience & Volunteering Team redeployed our existing Nottinghamshire Healthcare Volunteers to meet demands of services.
-We are currently in the process of reopening the Involvement Centres, reviewing volunteer roles and ensuring the correct COVID-related support is given so that volunteers can be safely resume their involvement in our services.
+Over the past few months, the Involvement, Experience & Volunteering Team redeployed or suspended many of our existing Nottinghamshire Healthcare volunteer roles to meet demands of services.

 Nottinghamshire Healthcare volunteers are active in a range of roles across our organisation.
 Our team help support them in placements that are complimentary to paid staff and enhance our services for patients and carers.